sasmlange/Video-Tracking-System/index.rst

 Video Tracking System is a tool that can track the people who watch a Youtube video.
 Your visitors will enter their name/username.
 They then can watch the video.
-After they are done, their start time will be logged in a CSV (Comma Separated Values) File.
+After they are done, their start time will be logged in a CSV (Comma Separated Values) file.

 .. toctree::
    :maxdepth: 2